Ong Ka Chuan: Political career

-Ong was a member of the Perak State Assembly for Chenderiang for four terms from 1986 to 2004, before contesting the federal seat of Batu Gajah in the 2004 general election.
+Ong was a member of the Perak State Legislative Assembly for Chenderiang for four terms from 1986 to 2004, before contesting the federal seat of Batu Gajah in the 2004 general election.
 He lost to Fong Poh Kuan of the Democratic Action Party (DAP), despite the Barisan Nasional coalition making widespread gains nationwide.
 Despite this, he was appointed MCA secretary-general the following year and served concurrently with his brother Ong Ka Ting as president.

 In the 2008 general elections, Ong contested and won the Tanjung Malim parliamentary seat.
 He was appointed Minister of Housing and Local Government.
 Later that year, Ong contested the MCA deputy presidency but lost to Chua Soi Lek, and was immediately removed as secretary-general by new president Ong Tee Keat.
 In 2009, he was dropped from the Cabinet by incoming Prime Minister Najib Razak.

 In the 2013 general elections, Ong successfully defended his parliamentary seat despite MCA suffered its worst electoral result in its history.
 As a result of MCA poor performance and its previously passed resolution not to take up cabinet posts in the government if it failed in the 13th general election, MCA will not take up any government position.
 Later in 2013, MCA elected Liow Tiong Lai as the new president and reversed its resolution.
 Liow appointed Ong as new MCA secretary-general for the second time then.
 In 2015, Najib Razak in a cabinet reshuffle eventually appointed Ong as the Second Minister for International Trade and Industry.

 He was dropped as a candidate for the Tanjong Malim constituency in the 2018 election.